elkrojo/conjure/README.md

 ### Surface
 The cool color palette was chosen to be soothing on the eye and allow for extended viewing periods.
 Menu options and hover effects are modelled on the physical backlit buttons found on vintage hifi and professional audio gear.
-The background image echoes the same tones found in the styling color palette.
+The background image shows a close-up shot of a vinyl record and echoes the same tones found in the styling color palette.

 <br>